 There are many food sources that can lure cockroaches into your yard.
 Do an inspection of your property and consider removing fruits, berries, pet food, dead animals, dog feces, birdseed, and other things cockroaches eat.

 If you have a damp perimeter, cockroaches will take notice.
 Pest roaches prefer moist habitats.
 There are many ways the ground around your home can become oversaturated: clogged gutters, damaged plumbing, overwatering of plants, dense vegetation, leaf litter, and more.
 Reduce moisture to reduce roaches.

-Cockroaches hide underneath objects in your yard.
+Cockroaches in Charlotte hide underneath objects in your yard.
 The more objects you have, the more inviting your yard will be.
 If you have objects in your yard that don't need to be there, consider storing them inside a shed, garage, barn, or outbuilding.
 Also consider removing piles of stones, wood, and construction materials.

 Step 2: Reduce Entry Points

 Cockroaches love being squished.
 Well, not entirely squished.
 If they see a tight space, they're going to squeeze right into it.
 Your goal should be to address any tight spaces around your home that a cockroach might want to squeeze into.

 Seal cracks in foundation walls and between bricks that have damaged mortar.